anselal/wekan/README.md

 # wekan
 Wekan auto-installation script

-Tested on Ubuntu Server 14.04.3 LTS but it should work on any Debian based distributions.
+Tested on Ubuntu Server 14.04.3 LTS but it should work on any Debian based distribution.

-This scripts automates the installation process for **Wekan v0.9.0**
+This scripts automates the installation process for **[Wekan v0.9.0](https://github.com/wekan/wekan/releases/tag/v0.9)**

 It automatically downloads and installs the following packages: